-Whooping cough is caused by Bordetella pertussis, a kind of bacteria.
+Whooping cough is a highly contagious disease caused by Bordetella pertussis, a type of bacteria.
 It’s passed on through close personal contact, sneezing and coughing.

 Whooping cough is also called pertussis.